walmartlabs/concord-website/docs/plugins/http.md

 - `response`: type of response data `string`, `json`, or `file` received from the endpoint, details in [Response type](#response-type);
 - `url`: complete URL in string for HTTP request;
-- `connectTimeout`: connection timeout (in ms).
-Default value is 30000 ms;
+- `connectTimeout`: HTTP connection timeout in ms. Default value is 30000 ms.
-- `socketTimeout`: socket timeout (in ms).
-Maximum time of inactivity between two data packets.
-Default value is `-1` (uses the system's default value).
+- `socketTimeout`: socket timeout in ms, which is the maximum time of inactivity between two data packets.
+Default value is `-1`, which means that the system's default value is used.

 ### Basic Authentication